GlazeTech/pyglaze/README.md

-# Documentation
+# Pyglaze
+Pyglaze is a python library used to operate the devices of [Glaze Technologies](https://www.glazetech.dk/).

-Documentation can be found [here](https://glazetech.github.io/App/).
+Documentation can be found [here](https://glazetech.github.io/pyglaze/).

 # Install the Glaze API